Nonreciprocity and odd viscosity in chiral active fluids: Dynamics of the hydrodynamic momentum

+Note that $\vecl$ in \eqref{eq:total_momntum_dynamics} is not yet a viscosity, rather it is a dynamical variable that obeys the dynamics of \eqref{e5} (which also shows that the SAM relaxes in finite time and is therefore not hydrodynamic).
+Moreover, it seems that our simple manipulation, of using the hydrodynamic momentum, leads to the appearance of ``odd'' terms whenever the angular momentum density does not vanish, hence, one may think it appears also in passive fluids.
+This is of course not the case, and $\vecl$ only contributes to the hydrodynamic equation of the hydrodynamic momentum in the presence of active (or external) torques.

+This can be understood as follows.
+Both TRS and parity are broken by $\vecl$, whereas the presence of $\tauv$, which creates activity and gives both ${\bm\Omega}\simeq{\bm\Omega}^0 = \tauv/\Gamma$ and ${\bm \ell} \simeq {\bm \ell}^0= \underline{\underline{\bf I}} \cdot \tauv/\Gamma$ steady-state values in the long-wavelength (hydrodynamic) limit (see Sec.~V in the SI), is responsible for the existence of odd terms in \eqref{eq:total_stress}.
+(Note that the external torque may include surface friction, e.g., $\tauv = \tilde\tauv - \Gamma^{{\rm ex}} {\bm \Omega}$~\cite{MarLub2021}.)
+In the absence of activity, there is no breaking of the continuous rotational symmetry, and $\Omegav$ relaxes in microscopic times to $\bm\omega$.
+Then, $\vecl$ in \eqref{eq:total_stress} is $\sim{\bm \omega} \nabla \vecv \sim \nabla^2$, hence, it is not hydrodynamic and must be omitted from the hydrodynamic equations, Eqs.~(\ref{eq:NSE_total_momentum})-(\ref{eq:odd viscosity}).
+Therefore, odd viscosity only appears in \eqref{eq:total_momntum_dynamics} after relaxation of SAM and in the presence of activity.
+For the same reasons, we expect to find odd viscosity in magnetic fluids, such as ferrofluids~\cite{Shliomis1972} and ferronematics~\cite{Brand2003}, in which the magnetization breaks continuous rotational symmetry similarly to the SAM in the chiral active fluid we consider.

+Consequently, in the passive case, one cannot distinguish between the total momentum and the CM momentum densities as was also pointed out in Ref.~\cite{Martin}.
+Remarkably, in chiral active materials, this statement is no longer valid, and as we show here (and in Ref.~\cite{MarLub2021}), the hydrodynamic momentum stress is not the same as the CM stress.
+Then, the stress tensor that is related to the experimentally measured surface forces is the momentum flux of the hydrodynamic momentum, which includes the odd terms.

-The total momentum stress thus contains the odd viscosity, the so-called odd pressure~\cite{Abanov2021} that couples vorticity (or rotations) to pressure, and two more terms that couple vorticity to shears that involve the direction of $\vecl$~\cite{Odd_elasticity}, which do not appear in 2D.
-Importantly, the existence of these non-dissipative terms does not depend on $F$, hence, these these terms will appear even in a non-interacting systems.
+The hydrodynamic momentum stress of \eqref{eq:total_stress} (after SAM relaxation, $\vecl\to\vecl^0$) contains the odd viscosity, the so-called odd pressure~\cite{Abanov2021} that couples vorticity (or rotations) to pressure, and two more terms that couple vorticity to shears that involve the direction of $\vecl$~\cite{Odd_elasticity}, which do not appear in 2D.
+Importantly, the existence of these non-dissipative terms does not depend on the free-energy $F$, hence, these terms will appear even in a non-interacting system, e.g., a dilute gas of spinning particles with an average common rotation axis.

-Because we find that the two ways of CG do not give the same results (compare the result of this section and~\cite{MarLub2021}), we support our current findings using another, unrelated derivation, of the dynamics using a kinetic theory that is detailed in Materials and Methods.
+In Materials and Methods we have derived the dynamics of Eqs.~(\ref{eq:cm_dynamics})-(\ref{eq:total_momntum_dynamics}) using the PB formalism, which depends on the coarse-grained Hamiltonian.
+Because we find that the direct CG of the kinetic energy gives a different Hamiltonian from that used in Ref.~\cite{MarLub2021}, and therefore leads to different dynamics, we support our current findings using another, unrelated derivation of the dynamics.
+We employed a kinetic theory that does not rely on the CG of the Hamiltonian to derive the hydrodynamic equations (the kinetic theory derivation is also detailed in Materials and Methods).